Techno-coder/lucent/specification.md

 let variable: i32 = 0
 let pointer: *i32 = &variable
 ```
-Addition and subtraction can be performed on pointers with any integer type:
+Addition and subtraction can be performed on pointers with an integral size type:
 ```
+let offset: isize = 1
-let pointer: *i32 = &variable + 1
+let pointer: *i32 = &variable + offset
 ```
 The offset is dependent on the size of the pointed type.